 Genuine and authentic essential oils can be used to bring awareness to the heart centre.
-The simple act of lighting a candle, intentionally making a massage oil to use on your lover, or taking time for you and your partner to create a romantic, aromatic bath can create an opening to the heart that can be a powerful aphrodisiac for the spirit.
+The simple act of lighting a candle, intentionally making a massage oil or taking time for to create a romantic, aromatic bath can create an opening to the heart that can be a powerful aphrodisiac for the spirit.

 Rose (Rosa damascene)

 This oil has a very earthy, rich aroma that is highly concentrated and best used with a carrier oil such as jojoba.
 It blends well with sandalwood.
 Rose oil is especially beneficial for women; it can help to balance hormones, has a tonic effect on the reproductive organs, and can enhance sexuality.